Seredžius: History

 Southeast of the town, archaeologists discovered graves from the 3rd–4th centuries.
 According to the Palemonids legend, noble refugees from the Roman Empire settled on the hill, now known as the Palemon Hill, and established the Grand Duchy of Lithuania.
 On the Palemon Hill the Lithuanian Pieštvė fortress stood during the Lithuanian Crusade.
 It was attacked by the Teutonic Knights numerous times in the late 13th and early 14th centuries.
 After the Battle of Grunwald, the location lost its military purpose and became private property of the Sapieha family.

 The Sapiehas built a residential palace, which did not survive.
 The town's first Catholic church was built around 1608–12.
 The church was destroyed in 1829 after a landslide caused by extensive flooding.
 The residents built a wooden church, which was replaced by a Neo-Renaissance church dedicated to John the Baptist in 1913.

-The town had a large Jewish population prior to World War II.
+The town had a large Jewish population prior to World War II, was a shtetl.
 In 1900 (when part of the Russian Empire) the town's Jewish population numbered 1,174.
 The town's Jews were killed on September 4, 1941.
 On that day, 193 people were shot near the village of Skrebėnai: 6 men, 61 women and 126 children.